jing-interactive/flow/README.md

-# shadertoy-native
+# flow
-Native ShaderToy for Windows, macOS, iOS, Linux etc
+`flow` is a friendly software to write shader toy on Windows, macOS, iOS, Linux etc

 # To build this project, you need: